Nursing Mothers Policy

 Supervisors should keep in mind that the frequency and duration of breaks vary from mother to mother depending on their physical needs.
 There may be occasions when a nursing mother will need to handle nursing and lactation responsibilities at times that aren’t optimally convenient for the office.
 Supervisors are responsible for creating a supportive environment for nursing mothers so they can adequately manage their nursing and lactation responsibilities.

 Click here for a Nursing Mother’s Plan Document to complete as soon as possible before returning to work.
-This document will outline the plan you will follow when back to work.
-Human Resources is collecting this information from school and center Human Resources representatives to maintain oversight of the campus needs for nursing and lactation space.
+Human Resources is collecting these plans from school and center Human Resources representatives to maintain oversight of the campus needs for nursing and lactation space.
 Additionally, this document provides a plan for staff members to follow when stepping away from work (closing a private office door) or from the workplace (using a central nursing and lactation space).
-It will help you and others affected by your absence from the workplace or work tasks to manage these absences.
+It will help you and others affected by your breaks to manage while you are away.

 Where to Find On-Campus Nursing and Lactation Space